 My point?
 Read the fine print on labels to insure you know where your food comes from for the ultimate fresh flavor and perfectly tender and flaky in texture.

-And if you’re looking to purchase the absolute best pristine frozen halibut from Pacific waters, check out Sitka Salmon Shares.
+And if you’re looking to purchase the absolute best pristine frozen halibut from Pacific waters, check out Sitka Seafood Market.
 A company that supports small family fisherman and delivers fresh Alaskan seafood directly to your doorstep.
 And you’ll find some great recipes for those frozen halibut fillets.

 This broiled halibut recipe is a wonderful addition to our weeknight meal menu.
 It’s easy, ready in less than thirty minutes, delicious and a great way to add seafood to your weekly meal plan.